torbsd/torbsd.github.io/index.md

 * Organizing various events for engaging BSD users about Tor, including presentations, birds-of-a-feather sessions and informal meetings;

-* [Enlisting BSD-using entities](corp-relays.html) to operate Tor relays
+* [Enlisting BSD-using entities](corp-relays.html) to operate Tor relays;

-* Accumulating and maintaining a list of privacy-enhancing related ports and their statuses on the BSDs, in a project entitled [Porting Targets for PETs](porting-pets.html)
+* Accumulating and maintaining a list of privacy-enhancing related ports and their statuses on the BSDs, in a project entitled [Porting Targets for PETs](porting-pets.html);

-* Maintaining a set of reports entitled ["Quick-and-Dirty Statistics"](dirty-stats.html) which provide snapshots of public Tor relay diversity
+* Maintaining a set of reports entitled ["Quick-and-Dirty Statistics"](dirty-stats.html) which provide snapshots of public Tor relay diversity;

 We look forward to inquiries and involvement in __TDP__.
 Fork our [code] (https://github.com/torbsd), submit patches, run a BSD relay and let us know if __TDP__ documentation was useful.

 Please see our [contact page](contact.html) if you want to get in touch with us.